LightSoyMilk/Medical-Clinic-System/README.md

 # Medical-Clinic-System
 This medical clinic system was created and worked on over the second half of my intro to software engineering course and done as a paired programming project.
+This desktop clinic system was meant for a single doctor to use to handle patients information and record notes on their conditions through setting up appointments.
+I handled doing CRUD operations, persistence and GUI windows using PyQT on the Patient object side, while my partner did the same but on the Note side of things.
+Currently, the update feature in the PyQT GUI is not working and possibly the delete function as well.
+I do not plan on doing more work for this project as I am thinking of implementing the same system but for movies so that I could refine my codes, specifically the PyQT GUI section, and to add some sorting methods to practice algorithms as well.